randomstring/FRC-Programming-Curriculum/Notes/Java_Video_Tutorial_Notes.md

     - added RobotContainer.java (this is where the main loop of the robot runs from)

   + 12:57 Robot.java
-    - Robot.java is now RobotContainer.java
+    - Robot.java still exists, but much of its code now lives in RobotContainer.java
     - Everything covered in the video is the same

   + 15:10 OI.java